stolinski/drop-in/README.md

 #### Why no Tailwind or base CSS?

 It's pretty trivial to add those classes yourself, get TS configured in Svelte Kit.
 I wanted to keep this as bare as possible deps wise while also making it super functional.
 Many projects have their own CSS needs and I want to respect that.
+I'd like to add a cli with alternate builds of this with more baked in UI if anyone is interested in helping.

+### Special Thanks

+CLI code borrowed from Svelte Kit